ollimca/markdown-cv/index.md

 `2007-2019` Member of the Faculty Council (Conseil facultaire), Faculty of Law, Economics and Finance

 ### Professional service
+`2016` Reviewer for the ANR (Agence Nationale de la Recherche) call	"Appel à projets générique"
 `2014`	Member of the Group of Experts to establish the European Master in Official Statistics (https://ec.europa.eu/eurostat/cros/content/group-experts-2014_en)

 ## Research